 The talk by the Irish independent midwife, Sally Millar, was the presentation most often cited as making an impact.
-For midwifery students, Sally seemed to represent the ideal towards which they would like to evolve as midwives; that is, strong, competent, connected, skilful, sustained and sustaining midwives:
+For midwifery students, Sally seemed to represent the ideal towards which they midirs In deep would like to evolve as midwives; that is, strong, competent, connected, skilful, sustained and sustaining midwives:

-'Listening to Sally Millar and the midwives from Montrose [the award-winning stand alone Midwife-Led Unit] reaffirmed why I am pursuing this Midwifery course and showed me how to stay strong when faced with obstacles in the hospital.'
+'Listening to Sally Millar and the midwives from Montrose [the awardwinning stand alone midwife-led unit] reaffirmed why I am pursuing this Midwifery course and showed me how to stay strong when faced with obstacles in the hospital.'

-'Sally's talk encouraged me to work from the heart always'
+'Sally's talk encouraged me to work from the heart always.'